 Daniel Houghton serves as the Manager of Finance and Planning for Bruin E&P Operating, LLC where he focuses on corporate forecasting, analyzing potential and related transactions, and stakeholder relations.
 Prior to joining Bruin in 2017, he worked for over two years in J.P.
 Morgan’s Corporate Client Banking Energy Group concentrating on financing mergers, acquisitions, and divestitures; and supporting recapitalization transactions for private equity backed and small to mid-cap oil and gas companies in the upstream, midstream, and services sectors.
 He earned a Bachelor of Business Administration in finance from Texas A&M University.

-John Howie, Senior Vice President, Upstream, for Tellurian Inc., has more than three decades of experience managing and investing upstream energy assets, deploying some $2 billion in equity and debt across 80-plus companies and projects.
+John Howie has over three decades of experience managing and investing in upstream energy assets, deploying ~$2 Bn in equity and debt across 80 + companies and projects.
 He was most recently president of Impact Natural Resources, a private upstream company with production in the Gulf Coast and Permian Basin and evaluations in select North American basins.
-He was a Founder of Parallel Resource Partners and a member of the board of managers and the investment committee of the $700-million private-equity fund.
-He led Goldman Sachs E&P Capital, a staff of technical and financial professionals, investing over $1 Billion in upstream opportunities and was a managing director at EnCap Investments LP and held engineering, finance and management positions with Range Resources, Apache and Amoco.
-He holds a B.S. in Chemical Engineering from New Mexico State and is a Professional Engineer in the state of Texas, member of Society of Petroleum Engineers, The Society of Petroleum Evaluation Engineers and the Houston Producers Forum.
+He was a Founder of Parallel Resource Partners and a member of Board of Managers and the Investment committee of the $700 million private equity fund.
+He led Goldman Sachs E&P Capital, a staff of technical and financial professionals, investing over $1 Billion in upstream opportunities.
+He served as a Managing Director at EnCap Investments and held engineering, finance and management positions with Range Resources, Apache, and Amoco.
+John has a B.S. in Chemical Engineering from New Mexico State and is a Professional Engineer in the state of Texas, member of Society of Petroleum Engineers, The Society of Petroleum Evaluation Engineers and the Houston Producers Forum.

 Stephanie Hyde is an Executive Director of PE Risk, a consulting firm providing tailored insurance and risk management solutions to clients focused on real asset and private equity investing.
 Most recently Stephanie was an Executive Director of Morgan Stanley, acting as an internal risk and insurance consultant to Morgan Stanley’s Private Funds division, responsible for evaluating, structuring and negotiating complex insurance programs for assets under management in North America, Europe and Asia Pacific.
 Prior to Morgan Stanley, Stephanie was the Director of Insurance and Risk Management for Veolia Environment’s energy operations in North America.